cyrusbehr/tensorrt-cpp-api/README.md

 **V3.0**

-- Implementation has been updated to use TensorRT 8.6 API.
+- Implementation has been updated to use TensorRT 8.6 API (ex. `IExecutionContext::enqueueV3()`).
-- Implementation has been updated to use `IExecutionContext::enqueueV3()` instead of now deprecated `IExecutionContext::enqueueV2()`.
 - Executable has renamed from `driver` to `run_inference_benchmark` and now must be passed path to onnx model as command line argument.
-- TODO Cyrus: Update this.
+- Removed `Options.doesSupportDynamicBatchSize`.
+Implementation now auto-detects supported batch sizes.
+- Removed `Options.maxWorkspaceSize`.
+Implementation now does not limit GPU memory during model constructions, allowing implementation to use as much of memory pool as is available for intermediate layers.

 **v2.2**